Meet Waz

 Oregon: The Place I Found Home

 My story begins in a working-class family in Buffalo, New York, where my parents built better lives through grit and sacrifice.
 Growing up Gay, I wrestled with questions of belonging, identity, and purpose.
 For years, I felt the weight of exclusion and hardship.
 But I also carried with me a belief in collective action and the power of community.
-When I arrived in Oregon with little more than determination, I found the chance to rebuild my life.
+When I arrived in Oregon and started working for the Lake Oswego School District, I found the chance to rebuild my life.
 Teaching, coaching, and community organizing gave me purpose, and Oregon became the place where I finally felt I belonged.

 Stepping Up When It Matters Most

 Oregon is at a crossroads.
 Families are being priced out, schools lack the funding they need, and climate change threatens our communities.
-I decided to run because waiting for someone else to act is no longer an option.
+I decided to challenge the sitting Democrat for his seat because I'm tired of politics as usual.
+I was tired of regular people being left out of politics, and waiting for someone else to act is no longer an option.
 Leadership means stepping forward when it’s hard, when it matters most.
 I’ve fought for students and educators, and now I want to fight for all of District 38.
 I believe in an Oregon where opportunity is real, communities are safe, and democracy works for everyone, not just the powerful.
 That vision is why I’m running, and why I won’t back down.

 Leadership Rooted in Experience